History of the Reinos de Taifas period

 Second Reinos de Taifas period

 After the fall of the Almoravid Empire (1085-1144), there was a second period of taifas (until 1172).
-Al-Andalus was the territory ruled by Muslims in the Iberian Peninsula.
+Al-Andalus was a territory ruled by Muslims in the Iberian Peninsula.
 It was politically fragmented again, similar to when the abolition of the Caliphate took place.

 Third Reinos de Taifas period